Leasehold/ldex-website/docs/faqs.md

 If LDEX receives a transaction which it does not recognize, it will send the tokens back to the user minus the **base fee**.

+### How can I become an LDEX member/validator?

+Each LDEX market is made up of 10 to 15 members who validate cross-chain transfers and receive a share of trading fees.
+Most slots are reserved for Leasehold directors and original LDEX members but each market will also have some spare slots available for outside participants.
+You can apply for a slot on specific markets via the Leasehold [dex-members channel](https://discord.gg/mGCPYpS).

+### How can I get my token listed on LDEX?

+You can send a pitch deck or a link to your project website on the Leasehold [dex-pitches channel](https://discord.gg/2xugtUp).
+Projects are judged based on their potential and compatibility within with the LDEX ecosystem.
+Having a technical background is not necessary.
+Pure business cases will also be considered.

 ### Is LDEX a company?

 No. LDEX is made up of individual members who independently operate nodes which validate and sign cross-chain transfers.